srkz-stack/AI-Fact-Checkin-Chatbot/README.md

 ## Credits

-This project is created by team
+This project is created by TEAM TRIFECTA
 1. Akshaya S
 2. Priyadharsan S
 3. Hitesh Kumar S